mmiele/TechnicalNotes/DASH-Breadboard/Network/P4/p4-language-details.md

 - Finally, P4 requires **actions to be defined using reusable, protocol-independent primitives**.

-## P4 language example
+## Analyzing P4 language through an example

-This section shows how each of the components described above contributes to the definition of an **idealized mTag processor** in P4.
+This section shows how each of the components described above contributes to the definition of an **idealized mTag packet processor** in P4 mTag combines the hierarchical routing with simple tags.
+In particular

+- The routes through the core are encoded by a **32-bit tag** composed of **four single-byte fields**.
+- The 32-bit tag can carry a **source route** or a **destination locator** (like a Pseudo MAC).
+- Each core switch need only examine one byte of the tag and switch on that information.

+In the example, the tag is added by the first ToR switch, although it could also be added by the end-host NIC.

 ### Header formats